Our Advisory Groups

 We are the Wild Rainbows and we are a group of Gig Buddies who identify as either Lesbian, Gay, Bisexual, Transgender, Queer, Questioning or Other.

 We were born when a member of Storm and Thunder pointed out the difference in experiences people with learning disabilities can have when they are also LGBTQ+.
-We decided to set up this essential and exciting group to ensure that our LGBTQ+ Gig Buddies have a safe space to come and talk about any issues they’re having or things they want to do or change whilst not worrying about being judged based on their gender or sexuality.
+We decided to set up this group to ensure that LGBTQ+ people that we work with can advise on our how we work using their perspectives and ideas whilst not worrying about being judged based on their gender or sexuality.

 We love to hang out together, socialise and have fun.
 We have been to lots of drag shows, and led the Pride parade in Brighton!
 Our favourite night out of the year is The Lady Boys of Bangkok.